hansssxyz/RL_Dual_Sourcing/README.md

 Agents solely based on simulated environments.
 Our findings offer valuable insights into applying reinforcement learning techniques in supply chain optimization and their adaptability to real-world scenarios

+## Problem Formulation
+In the dual-sourcing problem, the inventory can be replenished at unit cost �
+�
+c
+r
+​
+  from a regular supplier
+�
+R with lead time
+�
+�
+L
+r
+​
+  or/and from an express source
+�
+E with lead time
+�
+�
+L
+e
+​
+  at premium unit cost
+�
+�
+c
+e
+​
+ .
+In the beginning of any timestamp
+�
+t, two order quantities,
+�
+�
+�
+q
+t
+r
+​
+  and
+�
+�
+�
+q
+t
+e
+​
+ , and must be decided after observing the last inventory level on hand, �
+�
+−
+1
+I
+t−1
+​
+ , and outstanding receipts from regular and express suppliers, �
+�
+−
+1
+�
+=
+(
+�
+�
+−
+�
+�
+�
+,
+�
+�
+−
+�
+�
++
+1
+�
+,
+…
+,
+�
+�
+−
+1
+�
+)
+Q
+t−1
+r
+​
+ =(q
+t−L
+r
+​

+r
+​
+ ,q
+t−L
+r
+​
+ +1
+r
+​
+ ,…,q
+t−1
+r
+​
+ ) and
+�
+�
+−
+1
+�
+=
+(
+�
+�
+−
+�
+�
+�
+,
+�
+�
+−
+�
+�
++
+1
+�
+,
+…
+,
+�
+�
+−
+1
+�
+)
+Q
+t−1
+e
+​
+ =(q
+t−L
+e
+​

+e
+​
+ ,q
+t−L
+e
+​
+ +1
+e
+​
+ ,…,q
+t−1
+e
+​
+ ).